 Just after the tunnel you reach Burbage Wharf Bridge, where you will see some of

 the original canal brick buildings which are being restored and converted to domestic use.
-The canal - having reached the summit - now
+Having reached the summit - now

-commences the long descent towards Bath and Bristol, and the first lock in the descent is Wootton Top Lock.
+commences the long descent towards Bath and Bristol.
+The first lock in the descent of your canal boat journey is Wootton Top Lock.

-Just beyond this lock is the charming old village of Wootton Rivers, with its many thatched
+Just beyond this lock is the charming old village of Wootton Rivers, with many thatched

 Wootton Rivers to Devizes.
 Boaters can concentrate on the wonderful scenery that surrounds you in all